Lou Ambers: A Biography of the World Lightweight Champion and Hall of Famer

 Born Luigi d'Ambrosio, Lou Ambers grew up in Herkimer, New York, during the Great Depression.
 He and his nine siblings watched their father lose his business.
 Then they lost their father.
 Taking to the ring as a "bootleg" boxer to support his family, "The Herkimer Hurricane" soon became an undefeated contender, losing only one of more than fifty fights in his first three years as a professional.
 A keen judge of distance with prodigious hand speed, he worked just within punching range, busily slipping and feinting, then slashing in with hooks and uppercuts.

-In 1935, he faced his idol and mentor, Tony Canzoneri, who lost the world lightweight championship to his former sparring partner in a 15-round decision.
-Ambers held the title for three years, losing it in an historic fight with the formidable Henry Armstrong but regaining it in a rematch the following year.
-As the 1930s ended, so did Amber's impressive career, with title and rematch losses to Lew Jenkins.
+In 1936, he faced his idol and mentor, Tony Canzoneri, and defeated him to capture the world lightweight championship.
+Ambers held the title for twenty-three months, losing it in an historic fight with the formidable Henry Armstron(1938) but regaining it in a rematch the following year.
+As the 1930s ended, so did Amber's impressive career.
 This book chronicles the life of one of the great 20th century lightweights.